tobymould/github-finder/README.md

 __React.js | Sass | CSS3 | HTML5 | Firebase__

 ## 🔬 Notable Features 🔬
-1. __AJAX__ - Using a private token for calling the github API.
+1. __AJAX__ - Using a private token for calling the github API. :telephone_receiver:
-2. __Dynamic API Call__ - The dynamic data API call that adapts a search based on user input.
+2. __Dynamic API Call__ - The dynamic data API call that adapts a search based on user input after every character :raising_hand:.
-3. __Template Population__ - live update of data on the page based on search.
+3. __Template Population__ - Live update :calling: of data on the page based on search.
 4. __Backend__ - Hosted on Firebase :fire:.
 5. __Responsive Styles__ - Use of modern CSS practices using Sass preprocessor :nail_care: to make a nicely styled user interface.